beelabhmc/Bee-Lab-Thesis/README.md

 # Bee-Lab-Thesis
-Repository for NetLogo files for my simulation
+Repository for NetLogo files for beelab simulation Working to determine if the importance of communication scales with colony size